RevinderDev/revinderdev.github.io/content/tech_interview.md

 ![Backend process](/tech_interview/backend_process.png)

-At minimum senior developer should be able to come up with a system design, operate database and implement features on a backend (in a language of his choice).
+At minimum senior developer should be able to come up with a system design, operate a database and implement features on a backend (in a language of his choice).
 Thus all 3 modules are present.
 It is entirely possible that candidate could be less experienced (or no experience) with a database, but perform absolutely flawelessly in system design.
 That is great.
-We all excel and different things and thats the root of the idea.
+We all excel in different things and thats the root of the idea.
 To find out what the candidate excels at.

 Ordering matters - obviously.
 Since it is a senior **backend** position, we start of with backend and only move to consecutive modules IF the candidate successfully passed "the core" of his process.
 Vast majority of the candidates flop interviews and so, most would fail here.
 Given that this module is shorter than its original version (1hr30 instead of 2hrs), this makes it _cheaper_ and _safer_, to reject and pass candidates here.
+**Let me reiterate so that this is crystal clear - even though the entire process would last longer, in practise, it would only happen to those candidates that were already much better than regular candidates and thus are worth more time investing.
+Vast majority of the cases would be rejected before getting to the longer part, thus making this process ultimately cheaper, while not sacrificing quality for the company nor comfort and validity for the candidate itself.**
 There is also added benefit of removing personal bias as different people would be responsible of conducting different modules and if someone was called rude by
 3 different people, they are probably just actually rude. 🤷